lyapkin/chat-django-channels/README.md

 Loads messages of a chosen connection;
 Implemented login and registration system

-There's a problem with registration for now: it doesn't save an easy password So, you need to change it after registration in the admin (http://127.0.0.1:8000/admin)
+There's a problem with the registration system for now: it doesn't save a password So, you need to change it after registration in the admin (http://127.0.0.1:8000/admin)

 CORS turned off